 - language study or teaching English abroad

-Although housed within the Honors College, we serve the entire Boise State community.
-Our goal is to develop a campus culture that encourages motivated students to pursue these enriching educational opportunities.
-We encourage you to explore our list of (inter)national fellowships to learn more!
+Although based out of the Honors College, we serve ALL Boise State students.
+We want to help motivated students to pursue these enriching educational opportunities, and we encourage you to explore our list of (inter)national fellowships to learn more!

 Past Fellowship Recipients